 Alt Text for Success

 You know that, when it comes to blogs on your site, you’re going to want to include pictures.
 If you have any experience with posting blogs, then you’re probably also familiar with the alt tag in HTML.
-Pictures, of course, may not be visible for everyone.
-So, one tactic that web development professionals use all the time is to take advantage of those alt tags to improve accessibility.
+Pictures, of course, may not be visible to everyone.
+So, one tactic that professional web development experts use all the time is to take advantage of those alt tags to improve accessibility.

 When you write up those alt tags (or any text alternative) think of it like you’re describing it to someone who may not necessarily be able to see it.
 “Dog” isn’t exactly a detailed, comprehensive description.
 “Basset Hound chews bone in the yard” might very well be.
 This, in a real way, is the online equivalent of large print, Braille, and so forth.
 This makes your site that much more accessible, too.